corda/corda-solutions/bn-apps/cordapp-updates-distribution/design/design.md

 * CDS should support release channels
 * CDS should be integratable into CI/CD pipelines
 * BNO should be able to provide a textual description along with each CorDapp version
+* Members should be aware of current and revoked versions of CorDapps

 ### Non-requirements: